top of page

 • EOM: Payment is due at the end of the month.

-Tracking and paying accounts payable accurately and in a timely manner is essential for any construction business to help manage their cash flow.
+Tracking and paying accounts payable accurately and promptly is essential for any construction business to help manage its cash flow.
 We are Construction Cost Accounting.
 We are a large team of financial experts and experienced bookkeepers.
 Having expertise in construction and being well-trained in automated software, we help you improve your accounts payable at a fraction of the cost.
 Start A Free Consultation here.

 construction accounts payable